couchbase-partners/amazon-cloud-formation-couchbase/documentation/aws-well-architected-framework-review.md

 # Security Pillar
 ## SEC 1.
 How are you protecting access to and use of the AWS root account credentials?
+The CFn template is not using the root account.
+A user is configured for the VMs, but that is not used by Couchbase or the startup scripts.

 ## SEC 2.
 How are you defining roles and responsibilities of system users to control human access to the AWS Management Console and API?
+The CFn template is not defining users to manage the console.
+We believe this item is out of scope.

 ## SEC 3.
 How are you limiting automated access to AWS resources? (e.g., applications, scripts, and/or third-party tools or services)
+In the template we grant minimal permissions for describing autoscaling groups and instances [here](https://github.com/couchbase-partners/amazon-cloud-formation-couchbase/blob/master/marketplace/couchbase.template#L306-L307).

 ## SEC 4.
 How are you capturing and analyzing logs?
 ## SEC 5.
 How are you enforcing network and host-level boundary protection?
 ## SEC 6.
 How are you leveraging AWS service level security features?